 Terms of Business

-If you instruct Reddie & Grose LLP to act as your Patent and/or Trade Mark Attorneys, we shall carry out all work for you under these terms of business.
+If you instruct Reddie & Grose to act as your Patent and/or Trade Mark Attorneys, we shall carry out all work for you under these terms of business.
+A PDF copy is available for download here.

 We may ask you to sign and return a copy of the letter to indicate your acceptance, but whether or not this is requested or done, your continuing instructions or instructions on a new matter shall constitute acceptance of these terms and of any terms set out in the letter.

-When “we”, “our” or “the LLP” are used in these terms of business they mean Reddie & Grose LLP, which is an English limited liability partnership.
+When “we”, “our” or “the firm” are used in these terms of business they mean Reddie & Grose LLP, which is an English limited liability partnership, or, if applicable, the associated entity described in the letter referred to above.
+Details of the associated entities are also available on our Legal Notice page.

 1. Our obligations

-1.2 It is the LLP’s responsibility to carry out professional work with all reasonable skill and care.
+1.2 It is the firm’s responsibility to carry out professional work with all reasonable skill and care.

 2. Our liability

-2.1.6 We are not liable to the extent that our mistake results from something you do or fail to do (such as giving us the wrong information, or not giving us information at the time we ask for it).
+2.4 We are not liable for losses that result from something you do or fail to do (such as giving us incorrect information, or not giving us information at the time we ask for it).

-2.1.7 If others are also responsible for your loss, our liability is limited to our fair share of the proportion which is found to be fairly and reasonably due to our fault, whether or not you are able to recover the rest from the others.
+2.5 If others are also responsible for your loss, our liability is limited to such proportion of that loss as is fairly and reasonably attributable to our fault, whether or not you are able to recover the rest from the others.

-3.2 We shall assume, unless otherwise instructed in writing, that the legal entity (person, firm, company and so on) providing us with the initial instructions in relation to a matter is our client.
-Our liability shall be solely to that client unless we agree otherwise in writing.
+3.2 We shall assume, unless otherwise instructed in writing, that our client is the legal entity providing us with the initial instructions in relation to a matter (whether that is an organisation, or an individual instructing us in a personal capacity).
+Our liability, and our duty of care, shall be solely to that entity as our client unless we agree otherwise in writing.
 If you wish us to render invoices to and accept payment from another entity (for example, another company in the same group), we shall be pleased to do this, but responsibility for ensuring that payment is made remains with you.
-This applies even if you are acting as agent for your own client and regardless of any arrangements that you have made with your own client.

 3.3 Timing & form of instructions

-Patent and Trade Mark Offices often impose time limits and failure to meet these limits can be fatal to the rights concerned.
-Whilst it is our responsibility to keep you informed of any relevant time limits, we cannot accept any responsibility if you fail to provide us with instructions that are clear, complete and early enough to allow us to act within such official time limits.
-We shall endeavour to inform you of time limits to be met and of actions or instructions that are required, but we do not undertake to send further reminders, incur costs on your behalf, or take any other action in the absence of instructions to do so.
+3.3.2 Patent and Trade Mark Offices often impose time limits and failure to meet these limits can be fatal to the rights concerned.
+Whilst it is our responsibility to inform you of any relevant time limits, we cannot accept any responsibility if you fail to provide us with instructions that are sufficiently clear, complete or timely to allow us to act within such official time limits.
+Although we will inform you of the time limits to be met and of any actions or instructions that are required, we do not undertake to send further reminders, incur costs on your behalf, or take any other action in the absence of instructions to do so.
 In this situation, your rights may be lost irrevocably.

 3.4 Electronic communications

-All e-mail communication is potentially vulnerable to interception by third parties.
+3.4.2 All e-mail communication is potentially vulnerable to interception by third parties.
 We cannot accept responsibility for any corruption of information we communicate to you, or its disclosure to other parties, as a result of the interception of e-mail communications.
+If you receive any e-mail or attachment appearing to be from us with details about where to send monies (e.g. with bank account details), we recommend that you first confirm its authenticity with us by phone (using a previously established phone number and not one taken from that e-mail itself).

 3.5 Updating information